-You may constantly hear about new subjects that should bother you and the rest of society.
-Don’t purchase products that has BPA.
+You may constantly be bombarded with new subjects that should bother you and the rest of society.
+Don’t buy anything that has BPA.
 Don’t use the microwave.
 Only save your food in glass jars, not plastic.

 Now your neighbors are prattling on about indoor air quality (or IAQ) in East Syracuse.
-Don’t use strong chemicals to clean your home.
+You shouldn’t use strong chemicals to sanitize your home.
 You have to buy an air purification system.
-You need to use essential oils instead of air fresheners.
+You should use essential oils instead of air fresheners.

 The worries never stop.

 So you stop listening to all the noise and just do the best you can.
 We get it - why worry about one issue if you’re just going to have to constantly worry about everything else?